NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
-The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles (with warnings) and **passes all its unit tests**, including all individual validator test suites (`ProposalValidator`, `PrepareValidator`, `CommitValidator`, `RoundChangeMessageValidator`).
-This marks the completion of the core validation logic implementation and its initial verification.
-The next decision point is whether to address compiler warnings or proceed directly to implementing the QBFT state machine logic.
+The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully passes all its unit tests, including all individual validator test suites (`ProposalValidator`, `PrepareValidator`, `CommitValidator`, `RoundChangeMessageValidator`).
+The previously noted `dead_code` warnings in its test helpers have been addressed by commenting out the unused functions.

+The `neura_consensus_qbft` crate, which integrates `neura_qbft_core` with Reth, also has all its tests passing and all compiler warnings resolved.
+This includes comprehensive tests for `RethQbftFinalState`, `RethRoundTimer`, and the various header/block validation methods in `QbftConsensus`.
+The parent hash validation issue was previously resolved.

+With the initial implementation and unit testing of the adapter components in `neura-consensus-qbft` largely complete, the primary focus shifts to the core state machine.

+The immediate next step is to:
+1. Proceed with implementing the QBFT state machine logic in `neura_qbft_core`.

 Subsequent phases will focus on completing the state machine behaviors, creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.